WhereGroup/qgis2mapbender/README.md

 - Configure the following parameters in php.ini to match the characteristics of the projects you plan to upload to the server.
 Remember that the folder containing your project and data will be zipped for uploading to the server.

   - **upload_max_filesize** - the maximum size of an uploaded file.
-  - **post_max_size** - maximum size of all data sent via a POST request, its value should be equal to or greater than upload_max_filesize
+  - **post_max_size** - maximum size of all data sent via a POST request, its value should be equal to or greater than upload_max_filesize.
   - **max_execution_tine** - this sets the maximum time in seconds a script is allowed to parse input data.